Nico Antonio

-Jerico Antonio (born May 24, 1983), commonly known as Nico Antonio, is a Filipino actor, comedian, producer and singer.
+Jerico Alonso Antonio, commonly known as Nico Antonio, is a Filipino actor, comedian, lawyer, producer and singer.

 Biography

-Antonio is the eldest of four siblings, to Reynerio Antonio and Joji Alonso is a film producer.
-After graduating with a degree in European Studies from the Ateneo de Manila University, he pursued his law degree at the San Beda College of Law and eventually graduated from the San Sebastian College, as a working student.
-He completed his primary and secondary education also from the Ateneo.
+Antonio is the eldest of four siblings born to Reynerio Antonio and Joji Alonso is a film producer.
+After graduating with a degree in European Studies from the Ateneo de Manila University, where he had finished his primary and secondary education, then he pursued his law degree at San Beda College of Law and eventually graduated from San Sebastian College, as a working student.
 He has played various roles in several indie films and was a member of the defunct group Voizboys.

+Personal life

-He is married to Angel Garces on October 10, 2010, and they have two sons, Josiah born in 2012 and Jacob born in 2017.
+He married Angel Garces on October 10, 2010, and they have two sons; Josiah, born in 2012 and Jacob, born in 2017.
+He passed the 2025 Philippine Bar Examinations.